kawansoft/SympleGit-Java/README.md

 ### Straightforward Git Implementation

-If you're not developing a Java Editor, a more straightforward Git implementation that covers all the basic commands could be more suitable and easier to use.
+If you're not developing a Java Editor, a more straightforward Git implementation that covers all the basic commands could be easier to use.

-As a Java developer, a common scenario involves automatically replacing or fixing code in a repository after certain operations.
+As a Java developer, a common scenario involves automatically fixing code in a repository after certain operations.
 This was our primary motivation behind developing SympleGit.

 Our goal was simple: to provide an uncomplicated Git implementation that allows for the creation and pushing of new branches after modifying source code.
 A typical use case, for example, would be replacing all `Statement` instances with `PreparedStatement` for enhanced SQL Injection protection.
 You can learn more about this aspect of security at [Sqlephant](https://www.sqlephant.com/product/#sqli).

 ### Handling Short and Large Outputs with GitCommander